 The Daintree Rainforest in far North Queensland, is an area of approximately 950 square miles stretching from the Daintree River north to Cooktown and west to the Great Divide, and representing the single largest block of tropical rainforest in Australia.
 Part of the Wet Tropics of Queensland UNESCO World Heritage site, the landscape is one of striking diversity including magnificent scenery, mountain ranges, fast flowing streams and waterfalls, deep gorges and dense rainforest.

-The beach, reefs and rainforests of Australia are definitely some of the most beautiful and pristine wilderness areas in the world, and well worth exploring with a private guide or on your own.
+The beach, reefs and rainforests of Australia are definitely some of the most beautiful and pristine wilderness areas in the world.